asika32764/php-code-generator/README.md

 }
 ```

-How to use Joomla Console and Command?
+How to use Windwalker Console and Command?
 See: https://github.com/ventoviro/windwalker-console

 #### (2) Register your command to application